Abathargh/avr_io/README.md

 Note that any error caused by a failing bound-check, overflow, etc. will cause a call to the panic proc defined within the panicoverride.nim file.
 This makes it possible to use the panic proc for diagnostic purposes in debug builds.

 Using ```---define:danger``` removes those checks.

+## Usage

+The following is a quick intro to the features of this library.
+Note that you can find some complete working examples within the ```examples``` directory.

 ### Accessing IO registers